thegabDE/Karoo-GPS-Style/README.md

 - v-1.9 Added footway without sidewalk
 - v-1.10 Adapted to new offlines from karoo (minors changes)
 - v-1.14 Adapted to new offline (v14) from karoo (minor changes river and streams)
-- v-1.0 (thegabDE)
-   - fixing the farmland and farmyard issue along with the symbol height issue from the original project.
-   - Also now the definition of singletrail-chart is based on ITRS-IMBA (Europe) with definitions ranging from S0 to S6.
+- v-1.0 (thegabDE) fixing the farmland and farmyard issue along with the symbol height issue from the original project.
+Also now the definition of singletrail-chart is based on ITRS-IMBA (Europe) with definitions from S0 to S6.
 The trails are named by their mtbs_scale definition.
 For example 'mtbs_1' for S1 trails.
+- v-1.1 (thegabDE) editing prioritization of definitions

 ## License